-For more up-to-date discussions of the topic, click on Marketing Management and then Setting Budgets in the WARC database Topics index.
+For more up-to-date discussions of the topic, click the hamburger icon on the top right corner in WARC.

 This source provides an overview of the topic by one of the foremost researchers of the issue.
-While he discusses long and short-term effects throughout the book, chapters 21 and 25 deal specifically with the issue.
+While he discusses long and short-term effects throughout the book, chapters 21,22 and 25 deal specifically with the issue.
 This book is also available in hard copy on the shelf.

 Search the ABI/Inform database using the terms fast food, advertising and children to retrieve articles and studies on the topic.
 Narrow your search by putting these terms in the subject or abstract fields (by clicking on the appropriate field in the drop-down menu).
 Other databases such as Business Source Complete will have information as well.
 A search in our Library Catalog will retrieve books and studies on the topic.

 Finding information on advertising related issues can be fun, but can also be challenging.
 The Newman librarians can help.
 We encourage you to contact us in person, by email or through chat.

 Work Projects Administration Poster Collection (Library of Congress).
 1940